Human science: Human science in universities

 Since 1878, the University of Cambridge has been home to the Moral Sciences Club, with strong ties to analytic philosophy.

 The Human Science degree is relatively young.
 It has been a degree subject at Oxford since 1969.
 At University College London, it was proposed in 1973 by Professor J. Z. Young and implemented two years later.
-His aim was to train general science graduates who would be scientifically literate, numerate and easily able to communicate across a wide range of disciplines, replacing the traditional Classics training for higher-level government and management careers.
-Central topics include the evolution of humans, their behaviour, molecular and population genetics, population growth and ageing, ethnic and cultural diversity and the human interaction with the environment, including conservation, disease and nutrition.
+His aim was to train general science graduates who would be scientifically literate, numerate and easily able to communicate across a wide range of disciplines, replacing the traditional classical training for higher-level government and management careers.
+Central topics include the evolution of humans, their behavior, molecular and population genetics, population growth and aging, ethnic and cultural diversity, and human interaction with the environment, including conservation, disease, and nutrition.
 The study of both biological and social disciplines, integrated within a framework of human diversity and sustainability, should enable the human scientist to develop professional competencies suited to address such multidimensional human problems.

-In the United Kingdom, Human Science is offered at degree level at several institutions, these include:
+In the United Kingdom, Human Science is offered at the degree level at several institutions which include: